This post may contain affiliate links, view our disclosure.

 Notes

 • Make Ahead: Roasted sweet potato is delicious warm, cold, or at room temperature in this salad recipe.
 You can roast the sweet potato ahead of time, so all you have to do is minimal chopping and then assemble the salad when you want to serve it.
-You can store roasted sweet potato covered in the fridge for up to 4 days.
+You can store roasted sweet potato covered in the fridge for up to 5 days.
+Additionally, you can make the tahini dressing up to 1 week ahead of time and keep it in a covered glass container in the fridge.

 • Recipe Yield: This serves 6 as a side dish or 4 as a main course with protein added (such as a can of beans or grilled chicken).